sensu/sensu-docs/content/sensu-go/5.21/_index.md

 <!-- Diagram source: https://www.lucidchart.com/documents/edit/edb92c4b-101c-4c3f-89ec-a00c889a6b05 -->

 Sensu is an agent-based monitoring tool that you install on your organization's infrastructure.
-The Sensu agent gives you visibility into everything you care about.
+The Sensu [agent][23] gives you visibility into everything you care about.
-The Sensu backend gives you flexible, automated workflows to route metrics and alerts.
+The Sensu [backend][24] gives you flexible, automated workflows to route metrics and alerts.

 ### Monitor containers, instances, applications, and on-premises infrastructure